1. PURPOSE OF OUR POLICY

 2.2 We handle Personal Information in our own right and also for and on behalf of our customers and users.

 2.5 If, at any time, an individual provides Personal Information or other information about someone other than himself or herself, the individual warrants that they have that person’s consent to provide such information for the purpose specified.

 2.6 We consider the protection of privacy of children very important and we have special processes in place for the collection of personal information from children.
 These are set out at point 7 below.

 3.1 In the course of business it is necessary for us to collect Personal Information.
 This information allows us to identify who an individual is for the purposes of our business, share Personal Information when asked of us, contact the individual in the ordinary course of business and transact with the individual.
 Without limitation, the type of information we may collect is:

-(c) Financial Information.
-We may collect financial information related to an individual such as any bank or credit card details used to transact with us and other information that allows us to transact with the individual and/or provide them with our services;
+Financial Information.
+We may collect financial information, via certified PCI compliant payment gateway providers, related to an individual such as any bank or credit card details used to transact with us and other information that allows us to transact with the individual and/or provide them with our services;

 3.3 We may also collect non-Personal Information about an individual such as information regarding their computer, network and browser.
 This may include their IP address in some circumstances.
 Where non-Personal Information is collected the Australian Privacy Principles and the GDPR do not apply.